booskit-codes/PyITAgent/README.md

 ## Developer Notes

+In order for the program to work, you're required to make a copy of `config-example.ini` and rename it to `config.ini`.

-To modify or extend PyITAgent, you can rebuild the executable using PyInstaller:
+When modifying the program, you can rebuild the executable using PyInstaller:

 ```
 pyinstaller PyITAgent.spec